jamesblanksby/Eixo/README.md

 ```php
 $app->get('/user/{[\d]+}', $response);
 ```
-Instead of having to type common regex strings you can use Eixo's array of predefined regular expressions.
+Instead of retyping common regex strings you can use Eixo's array of predefined regular expressions.
 You can add your own strings to the array here `/application/config/route.php`.
 ```
 i => [\s\S]*            // Matches everything
 i => [0-9]+             // Numbers only